-- 44. Al Ittihad's submissions^{4,5}, in essence, may be summarised as follows: - The Coach, together with the head coach in bad faith and by their behaviour, breached their employment contracts and, as a result, were dismissed with just cause by Al Ittihad. - Article 13 of the Employment Contract determines that the Coach was only allowed to work for Al Ittihad and therefore violated the exclusivity clause as he intentionally sought other employment while exclusively engaged by Al Ittihad. - The head coach intentionally acted in offensive ways with the purpose of inducing Al Ittihad to sack him and the Coach, in order to be able to seek alternative employment and to be paid by Al Ittihad at the same time. - The Coach was required to observe and comply with all laws, customs and rules prevailing in the Kingdom of Saudi Arabia.
-The Coach, in working closely together with and relying on the head coach who publicly insulting members of Al Ittihad by calling them "cancer", by insinuating that they were involved in nefarious and surreptitious business and intentionally causing conflict with the players of the team, violated the customs of the Kingdom of Saudi Arabia.
-In the Kingdom of Saudi Arabia it is a major affront and insult to publicly attack superiors and co-workers.
-The Coach was sacked under the circumstance that Mr Caneda was no longer the head coach of Al Ittihad, and the breach of contract by the two, they were the culprit of odd and bad behaviour.
-The Coach agreed in article 9.1 of the Employment Contract that if the employment contract of the head coach would be terminated, his Employment Contract would be terminated automatically. - > The Coach fraudulently induced Al Ittihad to enter into the Settlement Agreement. - While the Coach represented to Al Ittihad that he would not return to Saudi Arabia to coach for a rival of Al Ittihad, the Coach joined Al Nassr as its assistant coach on 2 May 20146.
-Al Ittihad referred to Article 28 of the Swiss Code of Obligations in asserting that it is not bound by the Settlement Agreement as it was induced to enter into such
+- Al Ittihad's submissions3, in essence, may be summarised as follows: 43. - The Coach, in bad faith and by his behaviour, breached the Employment Contract and, as a result, was dismissed with just cause by Al Ittihad. - The Coach intentionally acted in offensive ways with the purpose of inducing Al Ittihad to sack him, in order to be able to seek alternative employment and to be paid by Al Ittihad at the same time. - The Coach was required to observe and comply with all laws, customs and rules prevailing in the Kingdom of Saudi Arabia, but violated them by publicly insulting members of Al Ittihad calling them "cancer", by insinuating that they were involved in nefarious and surreptitious business and by intentionally causing conflict with the players of the team; in the Kingdom of Saudi Arabia it is a major affront and insult to publicly attack superiors

-4 Al Ittihad initially argued that the former President of Al Ittihad was not authorised to condude the Settlement Agreement with the Coach on behalf of Al Ittihad, but this argument and request for relief was explicitly withdrawn at the oral hearing.
+Al Ittihad initially argued that the former President of Al Ittihad was not authorised to conclude the Settlement Agreement with the Coach on behalf of Al Ittihad, but this argument and request for relief was explicitly withdrawn at the oral hearing.
 It had to be, because the President held office until 30 November 2013, some 8 months after the date of the Settlement Agreement.
 However, this argument was only withdrawn at the hearing before the Panel and the costs of resisting it fall to be dealt with in any event.